petros-d/docs/docs/runtime-release-lifecycle-policy.md

 To meet the unique needs of different operating environments, Astronomer Runtime versions fall into one of two release channels:

-- **Stable:** Includes the latest Astronomer and Airflow features
+- **Stable:** Includes the latest Astronomer and Apache Airflow features
-- **Long-term Support (LTS):** Includes long-term testing, stability, and maintenance for a core set of features
+- **Long-term Support (LTS):** Includes rigorous testing, long-term stability, and additional maintenance for a core set of features

-For users that want the newest features from Astronomer and Apache Airflow on an incremental basis, we recommend following the stable release channel and upgrading to new versions as soon as they are made generally available.
-New versions of Runtime are issued regularly.
+For users that want the newest features from Astronomer and Airflow on an incremental basis, we recommend following the stable release channel and upgrading to new versions as soon as they are made generally available.
+New versions of Runtime are issued regularly and include timely support for the latest major, minor, and patch versions of Airflow.

 For users that want to optimize for the highest level of reliability and stability, we recommend upgrading only to LTS versions as they're made available.
 Release channels are not binding, so you are free to upgrade to any available version of Runtime at any time.